Twisted $S^1$ stability and positive scalar curvature obstruction on fiber bundles: Introduction

 splits as

-Then $E$ has non-vanishing Rosenberg index and hence carries no PSC metric.
+then $E$ has non-vanishing Rosenberg index and hence carries no PSC metric.

-(c) Let $E$ be a fiber bundle over $B$ with fiber $F$ and $dimE\le 5$, where both $B$ and $F$ are $K(\pi,1)$ manifolds.
+(d) Let $E$ be a fiber bundle over $B$ with the fiber $F$ and $dimE\le 5$, where both $B$ and $F$ are $K(\pi,1)$ manifolds.
 Then $E$ admits no $PSC$ metric.
 In particular, the conclusion is true for the case that $F = S^1$.

-(d) Let $E$ be a fiber bundle over $B$ with fiber $F$, where both $B$ and $F$ are Cartan-Hadamard manifolds.
-Then $E$ is enlargeable and hence admit no PSC metric.
+(e) (\cite{ref24}, Proposition 4.3, \cite{ref7}, p.658, Example(c)) Let $E$ be a fiber bundle over $B$ with the fiber $F$, where both $B$ and $F$ are Cartan-Hadamard manifolds.
+Then $E$ is enlargeable and hence admits no PSC metric.
 In particular, the conclusion is true for the case that $F = S^1$.

 \end{example}